ayushcodes1729/hackhazards25/README.md

 - Ayush Kumar Pandey (https://github.com/riddhiUI / https://www.linkedin.com/in/riddhi-yadav-901b28293/ / UI/UX Designer)

 ### Your Approach:
-- Why you chose this problem
-- Key challenges you addressed
-- Any pivots, brainstorms, or breakthroughs during hacking

---- We chose this problem because we wanted to use AI to solve some real-world problems and by making this project we could serve a lot visually-impaired individuals, and also create curiousity in people.
+- We chose this problem because we wanted to use AI to solve some real-world problems and by making this project we could serve a lot visually-impaired individuals, and also create curiousity in people.
---- Some key challenges which we faced are: Sending Image to groq API in base64 encoding and then getting image description through that, and adding voice based command system to trigger capture function which sends the image data through live webcam to groq API
+- Some key challenges which we faced are: Sending Image to groq API in base64 encoding and then getting image description through that, and adding voice based command system to trigger capture function which sends the image data through live webcam to groq API

 ## 🛠️ Tech Stack